Absio/python-absio-secured-container/docs/api.rst

       * **passphrase** (*string*) – Allows the user to reset the password and download their key file.

+      * **password_validator** (*callable*) – An optional validator to
+        enforce password complexity requirements.
+If provided, it should take a single argument (the password) and return a boolean indicating whether or not the password passes validation.

       * **reminder_validator** (*callable*) – An optional validator to
         enforce passphrase complexity requirements.
+If provided, it should take a single argument (the reminder) and return a boolean indicating whether or not the reminder passes validation.

+      * **passphrase_validator** (*callable*) – An optional validator
+        to enforce passphrase complexity requirements.
 If provided, it should take a single argument (the passphrase) and return a boolean indicating whether or not the passphrase passes validation.

-      * **pass_validator** (*callable*) – An optional validator to
-        enforce password complexity requirements.
-If provided, it should take a single argument (the password) and return a boolean indicating whether or not the password passes validation.

    :Returns: